tamontealegrep/MarketplaceCondition/README.md

 df = df.drop(columns=['buying_mode'])
 ```
-We will analyze the value counts of column 'listing_type_id' to gain insights into its distribution and frequency of occurrence.
+We will analyze the value counts of column `listing_type_id` to gain insights into its distribution and frequency of occurrence.

 --------
 ```python